Who Is This Credit Card Best For?

 - Annual fee waived for the first year: The Capital One Spark Miles card’s annual fee isn’t out of line compared with its competitors.
 Even so, you won’t have to worry about paying it for the first year.

 - Lots of account management tools: You’ll get free employee cards with the Spark Miles card, and you’ll also get handy spend tracking features like year-end summaries, a list of recurring transactions, the ability to sync with popular accounting software, and even the ability to choose your own payment due date.

-- Poor options for transferring miles: Capital One has 15 airline partners you can transfer your miles to.
+- Poor options for transferring miles: Capital One has more than a dozen partners you can transfer your miles to.
 Similar programs with other credit card issuers let you swap at a 1:1 ratio.
 But Capital One’s transfer ratios are all worse than that.

 - No introductory 0% interest offer: An introductory zero-interest deal is a nice feature for businesses that want a temporary reprieve from financing charges on large purchases.
 Unlike some other business cards, this one doesn’t have such an offer, so you’ll owe interest on purchases if you carry a balance.

 If you spend at least $4,500 within the first three months, you’ll earn 50,000 bonus miles.
 Since each mile can be worth 1 cent, this means you can $500 towards travel, which is in line with what other business travel rewards cards are offering, but it's not the best.
 If you're seeking more rewards for high spending, pass on this card offer.

 Earning rewards is easy with the Capital One Spark Miles card.
 You’ll earn a flat 2 miles per $1 spent on all purchases.
 Recently, Capital One also added the ability to earn 5 miles per $1 spent through Capital One Travel, its travel booking portal.
 The catch is that these extra miles only apply to hotel and rental car bookings paid for through the site, not airline tickets or other purchases you might make while at the hotel.